whiteclarkegroup/liquibase-linter/docs/custom-rules.md

 Let's say for argument's sake that we have a Liquibase project for an app.
 We ship customised implementations of this app to different clients, so we have a `core` context and then client-specific contexts like `client_jane` and `client_john`.

-In the database for our app, we have a table called `FORM_LAYOUT` that holds configuration for how forms are laid out, always differently for each client.
+In the database for our app, we have a table called `FORM_LAYOUT` that holds configuration for how forms are laid out, which is always different for each client.
 One day, somebody makes a mistake and does a Liquibase change script to update `FORM_LAYOUT` for Jane, but accidentally uses the `core` context.
 It slips through code review and torpedoes all other client's form layout configs.

 We want to stop this happening again at the source, so let's see if we can do it with a lint rule.